Public input sought on plan to guide freight, passenger rail service in Arkansas | Arkansas Democrat Gazette

 Greg Nation, who heads up the Railroad Coordination Section within the department, said last year the department wants to better understand the needs and requirements of passenger rail and how it can eventually take on a larger role -- whether as advocates for local governments or statewide leadership.

-Rails connected cities in the region providing passenger service and many spurs branched off, providing a way to ship timber, apples and other produce from the region to larger national markets

-Today, only two lines remain: the Arkansas and Missouri, which runs through the metro area; and a portion of a Canadian Pacific Kansas City route that passes through western Benton County.
+Today, only two lines remain: the Arkansas & Missouri, which runs through the metro area; and a portion of a Canadian Pacific Kansas City route that passes through western Benton County.